-All students are expected to promptly report violations of the code of conduct to a teacher, guidance counselor, the Building Principal or his or her designee.
-Any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to a teacher, the Principal, the Principal's designee or the Superintendent of Schools.
+Because the district's goal is for making school a community free of violence, intimidation, bullying, harassment, and discrimination, all students are expected to promptly report violations of the code of conduct to a teacher, guidance counselor, the Building Principal, or his or her designee.
+Any student observing a student possessing a weapon, alcohol, or illegal substance on school property or at a school function shall report this information immediately to a teacher, the Principal, the Principal's designee, or the Superintendent of Schools.

-All district staff who are authorized to impose disciplinary sanctions are expected to do so in a prompt, fair and lawful manner.
-District staff who are not authorized to impose disciplinary sanctions are expected to promptly report violations of the code of conduct to their supervisor, who shall in turn impose an appropriate disciplinary sanction, if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate sanction.
+All district staff who are authorized to impose disciplinary consequences are expected to do so in a prompt, fair, and lawful manner.
+District staff who are not authorized to impose disciplinary consequences are expected to promptly report violations of the code of conduct to their supervisor, who shall in turn impose an appropriate disciplinary consequence if so authorized or refer the matter to a staff member who is authorized to impose an appropriate consequence.

-Any weapon, alcohol or illegal substance found shall be confiscated immediately, if possible, followed by notification to the parent of the student involved and the appropriate disciplinary sanction, which may include permanent suspension and referral for prosecution.
+Any weapon, alcohol or illegal substance found shall be confiscated immediately, if possible, and followed by notification to the parent of the student involved and the appropriate disciplinary consequences, which may include permanent suspension and referral for prosecution.